prasadashu/Co-Learning-Lounge/README.md

 -  You’ll be delving into the intricacies of different machine learning algorithms.
 -  You’ll get to understand the nuances of Hyperparameter tuning.
 -  You’ll be getting hands on experience through Weekly Assignments.
--  You’ll be able to reach out to peers and mentors through sync ups occurring twice per week.
+-  You’ll be able to reach out to peers and mentors through sync ups every Wednesday and Friday.
--  You’ll be guided throughout the process by our mentors through daily status checks.
 -  You’ll get to submit your work on Kaggle as a notebook.
 -  You’ll be building a strong LinkedIn profile visible to recruiters.
 -  We will teach you to create the content and increase social media (LinkedIn) presence to build your self brand during the course(If you are interested)